chalmerlowe/intro_to_sprinting/class_materials/git_cloning.md

 ## Overview

 With a copy of the project in your Github repository, it's time to clone the project to your local computer, so you have a local copy on your machine to do work on.
+The project we will start with is a project that doesn't have any code in it.
+It is a project full of famous poems.
+This is on purpose.
+We want to start off by

+* practicing the raw mechanics of making changes
+* propogating them out to the original project owner
+* minimizing the fear of breaking anything AND
+* without having to spend too much time wrapping our head around someone else's code

 ## What to do